core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can read the configuration of a topic by making a FETCH request to the topic resource URI with a filter for specific parameters.
 This is done in order to retrieve part of the current topic resource.

-The request contains a CBOR map with a configuration filter or 'conf-filter', a CBOR array of configuration parameters, as defined in Section {{pubsub-parameters}}.
+The request contains a CBOR map with a configuration filter or 'conf-filter', a CBOR array of configuration parameters, as defined in {{pubsub-parameters}}.
 Each element of the array specifies one requested configuration parameter of the current topic resource (see {{topic-resource-representation}}).

 On success, the broker returns a 2.05 (Content) response with a representation of the topic resource.
 The response has as payload the partial representation of the topic resource as specified in {{topic-resource-representation}}.